frg/ftakar-js/README.md

  - Save forms within url domains

 ##  Installation
-Until another major version is committed script file is within 'sauce/js/script.js'
+Until a major version is committed script file is within 'examples/js/ftakar.js'

 ##  Usage
 1. Import jQuery
-2. ~~Import ftakar-js.js~~
+2. ~~Import ftakar-js.js from the sauce folder~~
 2. *For the moment please import as instructed in **Installation***
 3. '$('input').ftakar();'